Starting over and in need of a fresh Magento 1 installation? Follow the steps in this article.

 Do you want to install Magento 2?
 Installing Magento 2 on Hypernode can be done by following the steps in the article: Installing Magento 2 on Hypernode

-With a new Hypernode comes a standard Magento installation.
-The default Magento installation is located in the
+If you ordered a Hypernode with a default Magento installation on it, the default Magento installation is located in the /data/web/public directory.

 In order to remove this default Magento installation, run the following command:

 This will delete the default database (YOURAPPNAME_preinstalled_magento), and recursively delete the /data/web/public directory.

 Any instances of Magento installed in other directories will not be touched.